 \subsection{Related work}

-Below, we describe related work on ensemble risk analysis and risk estimation, as well as a detailed comparison to other baseline risk estimation approaches based on sample-splitting and out-of-bag risk estimation.
+In this section, we describe related work on ensemble risk analysis and risk estimation, as well as a detailed comparison to other baseline risk estimation approaches based on sample splitting and out-of-bag risk estimation.

-\paragraph{GCV for linear smoothers. } Risk estimation is a crucial aspect of statistical learning that plays an important role in model assessment and selection.
+\paragraph{GCV for linear smoothers. } Risk estimation is a crucial aspect of statistical learning that plays an important role in model evaluation and selection.
 Over the years, a myriad of methods have been proposed, each with its own strengths and limitations.
 Among these, GCV has emerged as a widely adopted technique for risk estimation.
 GCV is conceptually motivated as an approximation to leave-one-out cross-validation, a method that provides unbiased estimates of the true prediction error but can be computationally expensive \citep{hastie2009elements}.
 The origins of GCV can be traced back to the work of \citet{golub_heath_wabha_1979} and \citet{craven_wahba_1979}, where it was studied in the context of fixed-X design settings for linear smoothers.
 These settings, where the predictors are considered fixed and non-random, are common in experimental designs.
 The consistency of GCV was subsequently investigated in a series of papers by \citet{li_1985, li_1986, li_1987}.
 More recently, the focus has shifted toward the random-X and high-dimensional setting.
-This change in focus is motivated by modern machine-learning applications, which often deal with large datasets and where predictors are typically considered to be random variables drawn from some distribution rather than considered fixed values.
+This change in focus is motivated by modern machine learning applications, which often deal with large datasets and where predictors are typically considered to be random variables drawn from some distribution rather than fixed values.
 In this context, GCV has been the subject of considerable research attention.
-In particular, \cite{leeb2008evaluation} establishes the consistency of GCV for the ordinary least-squares, and the consistency of GCV for ridge regression has been established in a number of recent studies under various data settings by \citet{adlam_pennington_2020neural,patil2021uniform,patil2022estimating,wei_hu_steinhardt,han2023distribution}, which provide different flavors of results (both asymptotic and non-asymptotic).
+In particular, \cite{leeb2008evaluation} establishes the consistency of GCV for the ordinary least-squares, and the consistency of GCV for ridge regression has been established in a number of recent studies in various data settings by \citet{adlam_pennington_2020neural,patil2021uniform,patil2022estimating,wei_hu_steinhardt,han2023distribution,misiakiewicz2024non}, which provide different flavors of results (both asymptotic and non-asymptotic).